SmokinCaterpillar/pypet/doc/source/index.rst

 IMPORTANT!
 ===========================

-The current program is a **BETA** version, please treat it as such and use very carefully.
+The current program is currently still under development, please treat it as such and use very carefully.

-Moreover, you WILL NOT be able to use trajectories that were created with the *ALPHA* version any more.
-I am sorry if you have already explored a lot of parameter spaces.
-If this bugs you a lot, let me know and I'll take a look whether I could write a converter.

-Note that until the 0.1.0 version there still might be some changes to the API.
-Yet, with  0.1.0 I will guarantee a stable API.
+Note that there still might be changes to the API.
+Yet, i will try to keep it as stable as possible.

 I decided to integrate pypet first in my own research project before publishing the official 0.1.0 release.
 Thus, I have a more profound testing environment than only using